That's what many people want you to think.

 Not that I am exaggerating, but call center agents constantly face the dangers of traveling at night.
 There's your friendly local hold upper, the proverbial mugger, and your ever loyal fast cruising buses.

-And let's not forget the fact that sometimes you would be asked to go on mandatory over time, especially if you are new.
+And let's not forget the fact that sometimes you would be asked to go on mandatory overtime, especially if you are new.
 You would also sometimes have a shifting schedule which means that your body clock would go haywire.
 And don't you ever forget the night shift.
 Sure, it seems exciting at first.
 Working at nights, wow!
 However, when you experience the night shift, you'll realize that it'll destroy your sleeping pattern and make you feel drunk all the time.

 For family people, it would be doubly hard for you to work in call centers.
-Imagine not being able to see your kids grow up, tuck them to bed, and attend to their needs.
+Imagine not being able to see your kids grow up, tuck them into bed, and attend to their needs.